Mets' Yoenis Cespedes on 10-day DL with hamstring strain | FOX Sports

 Mets’ Yoenis Cespedes on 10-day DL with hamstring strain

-WASHINGTON (AP) The New York Mets placed outfielder Yoenis Cespedes on the 10-day disabled list because of a strained left hamstring.
+NEW YORK (AP) The New York Mets have placed outfielder Yoenis Cespedes on the 10-day disabled list because of a strained left hamstring.

 The Mets also said Friday they have recalled left-hander Sean Gilmartin from Triple-A Las Vegas.
 He appeared in one game for the Mets this season.